sivkovych/check-version-sh/README.md

     - Modified info messages
     - Move aliases initialization to a separate file
     - Move arguments parsing to a separate file
+- **1.3.1**
+    - Add list of failed files to the log
+    - Add successful message to the log

 ## Usage